-I have just started a project on archive and memory prompted by family albums in my possession of photographs taken in Southern India between 1900 and 1924.
+I am working on a project concerning archive and memory prompted by family albums of photographs taken in Southern India between 1889 and 1924.

-One of my relatives by marriage, Lionel Edward Kirwan, who went to India in 1889 to become a coffee planter, took many photographs.
-In particular, he photographed the Santawerry and Arabedicool estates near Chikmagalur in the State of Karnataka which he had planted, and the surrounding countryside in the Western Ghats.
-He had also close associations with Coonoor, Ootacamund and Chennai; he was on the editorial staff of the ‘Madras Mail’ and secretary of the Agri-Horticultural society, Chennai.
+Lionel Edward Kirwan, who travelled to India in 1889 become a coffee planter and took many photographs, in particular, of the Santawerry and Arabedicool coffee estates the surrounding countryside near Chikmagalur in the Western Ghats.
+He also had close associations with Coonoor, Ootacamund and Chennai (formerly Madras); he was on the editorial staff of the ‘Madras Mail’ and secretary of the Madras Agri-Horticultural Society.

-I have spent the month of August, tracking down and visiting the precise locations of these historic photographs together with photographer Simon Pruciak.
-The objective was to locate and to re-photograph them.
-Starting in Bangalore where Lionel is buried, we travelled around Chickmagalur, visiting the coffee estates which Lionel once owned and staying in one of the plantation bungalows where he once lived.
-We then travelled to the other places he photographed such as Jogg falls Gorsoppe, Koppa, where he had interests in rubber plantations, Madakari in Coorg, Mysore, Coonoor, Ootacamund in the Nilgiris hills and then Chennai, before returning to Bangalore.
+I spent last August finding the precise locations of these historic photographs together with photographer Simon Pruciak with the aim of re-photographing them.
+Starting in Bangalore where Lionel is buried, we travelled near Chickmagalur, visiting the coffee estates which Lionel once owned and staying in one of the plantation bungalows where he once lived.
+We then travelled to other places he photographed such as Jogg falls Gorsoppe, Koppa, Madakari, Mysore, Coonoor, Ootacamund, the Nilgiris hills and then Chennai, before returning to Bangalore.

-Thanks to Simon, we now have about 200 photographs in large format plus about two thousand digital images.
+We now have about 200 4×5 photographs and about two thousand digital images.

 Jogg Falls, Gursuppe, photographed c.
 1900 and in August, 2017